J. D. McDuffie: Death

 Also, at the time, basilar skull fractures were the subject of developing research by Jim Downing and Bob Hubbard into a head and neck restraint for motorsport.
 Downing, a champion sports car racer, and his brother-in-law Hubbard, were in the process of developing the HANS device, which had just begun production.
 McDuffie's death was among the catalysts that led to increased funding by the automakers to continue research into basilar skull fractures as part of motorsport safety improvements, as adoption by sports car drivers of HANS had increased.
 By the end of the decade, following two CART fatalities in one season and three NASCAR fatalities in a span of five months, and then the start of the next decade with two more fatalities (including that of Dale Earnhardt, Sr.), and research into the head and neck restraints that had quickly been adopted, most motorsport sanctioning bodies mandated head and neck restraints worldwide.

 McDuffie's widow, Ima Jean, unsuccessfully sued Watkins Glen for $4.25 million, claiming the barrier McDuffie hit was unsafe.
 The judge in that case ruled that McDuffie was familiar enough with the track to be aware of the dangers and that mechanical failure caused the accident.
 The cause of the mechanical failure was never explained as NASCAR did a very brief investigation and the wheel that broke off disappeared before it could be returned to the McDuffie family.
 From McDuffie's death in 1991 to 2001, notable stock car drivers such as Dale Earnhardt, Adam Petty, Blaise Alexander, and Kenny Irwin Jr. would also die from crashes that caused basilar skull fractures.
 Research into head and neck restraints would lead to the development of devices such as the HANS device and the Hutchens device.
 In modern times most motorsport sanctioning bodies worldwide (including NASCAR), mandate drivers to use head and neck restraints.
-However it wasn't until October 2001, more than 10 years after McDuffie's death, that NASCAR mandated that all drivers wear head and neck restraints in the form of a HANS device or a Hutchens device.
+However it wasn't until October 2001, more than ten years after McDuffie's death, that NASCAR mandated that all drivers wear head and neck restraints in the form of a HANS device or a Hutchens device.
 In January 2005 NASCAR banned the use of the Hutchens device and forced all drivers to use the HANS device instead.

-McDuffie is buried at Buffalo Cemetery, Sanford, North Carolina.

 Personal life

 McDuffie made Sanford, North Carolina home; the city supported him through struggles much like it did with hometown driver Herb Thomas.
 McDuffie married Ima Jean Wood in 1959 and together they had two children, Jeff and Linda; all of whom survive him.

-On August 8, 2021, nearly 30 years after his death, Ima Jean died at age 83.
+McDuffie is buried at Buffalo Cemetery, Sanford, North Carolina.
+On August 8, 2021, Ima Jean died at age 83.
+On October 25, 2024, Jeff died at the age of 62.